2001 Bangladesh–India border skirmishes: Aftermath

 After both governments intervened in the situation, the Bangladeshis and Indians returned to their original positions and restored the previous status quo.
 Fresh clashes erupted along the India–Bangladesh border just hours after both sides voiced regret and concern over the recent killings, but by midnight on 20 April, cross-border firing had stopped.
 An article reported that 6,000 Indian civilians had fled the region, and Indian government officials were attempting to convince the displaced villagers to return to their homes.
 Bangladesh later agreed to return the bodies of 16 Indian soldiers the next day.
 Upon examining the bodies of the dead personnel, India accused Bangladesh Forces of subjecting the captives to severe torture before they were shot dead.
 On the other hand, three Bangladeshi soldiers were also killed; two during combat and another who died of wounds that were sustained during cross-border operations.

-Observers have termed the incident as a political ploy to rouse nationalistic passions before the Bangladeshi elections (which were 2 months away at the time of the incident) and as malicious adventurism by the Bangladesh Rifles (BDR).
-The Government of Bangladesh denied allegations that it had supported the BDR's initialization of hostilities with India and termed the incident as the "adventurism of its local commanders".

 The Prime Minister of Bangladesh Sheikh Hasina and Prime Minister of India Atal Bihari Vajpayee engaged in telephonic discussions and subsequently agreed to order a high-level investigation into the incident.
 Indian Foreign Ministry spokesman Raminder Singh Jassal reported that both India and Bangladesh would improve bilateral diplomatic channels and promised to exercise restraint in the future.
 India and Bangladesh initiated talks to resolve their border disputes in March 2002.
 By July 2002, the two sides established joint-working groups to agree on and establish the non-demarcated sections of the border.